Codrineye/Codrineye-s-TPT2-Compendium/TPT2 Scripting/Codrineye's Compactors/Codrineye's Blueprint Compactor/Compactor manual.md

 - `line2` is the line that updates the index.
 - `line3` is a gotoif that loops through all the software until you've gone through them all.

+An example using watercat with a static security level can be seen in [The blueprint handler](./template%20using%20blueprint%20compactor/blueprint%20handler.tpt2) and with a dynamic security level, see [The dynamic version](./template%20using%20blueprint%20compactor/watercat%20with%20dynamic%20security.tpt2).

 # Using the Spell Compactor

 This tool lets you record multiple spell activation sequence of multiple blueprints.<br>
 For the purposes of this manual, an activation sequence is called a `recording`.

-To make a recording of your blueprint, I recommend you copy over the `Config` file from [the pre-made template](./template%20using%20spells%20compactor/Spell%20Config_template.tpt2) into the editor.
+To make a recording of your blueprint, I recommend you copy over the `Config` file from [the pre-made template](./template%20using%20blueprint%20compactor/Spell%20Config_template.tpt2) into the editor.

 Now that you have a configuration file, follow the instructions outlined in the config file.